If you feel that your child may have special education needs and may need extra support. Then talk to your child’s class teacher or their principal.

 Talk to your child’s teacher regularly.
 Tell them about any concerns you have about their learning or the teaching and support your child’s receiving.

-If it’s agreed that your child has special educational needs you can be involved in discussions about their needs and in planning and reviewing their SEN support plan.
+If it’s agreed that your child has special education needs you can be involved in discussions about their needs.
+You can also be part of planning and reviewing their SEN support plan.

 You can find more information in the Department for Education (DfE) guidance on special educational needs and disability.